Battle of Midway: Nagumo's dilemma

-In accordance with Yamamoto's orders for Operation MI, Admiral Nagumo had kept half of his aircraft in reserve.
-These comprised two squadrons each of dive bombers and torpedo bombers.
+In accordance with Yamamoto's orders for Operation MI, Nagumo had kept half of his aircraft in reserve, comprising two squadrons each of dive bombers and torpedo bombers.
 The dive bombers were as yet unarmed (this was doctrinal: dive bombers were to be armed on the flight deck).
 The torpedo bombers were armed with torpedoes should any American warships be located.

 At 07:15, Nagumo ordered his reserve planes to be re-armed with contact-fused general-purpose bombs for use against land targets.
-This was a result of the attacks from Midway, as well as of the morning flight leader's recommendation of a second strike.
+This was a result of the attacks from Midway, as well as the morning flight leader's recommendation of a second strike.
 Re-arming had been underway for about 30 minutes when, at 07:40, the delayed scout plane from Tone signaled that it had sighted a sizable American naval force to the east, but neglected to specify its composition.
 Later evidence suggests Nagumo did not receive the sighting report until 08:00.

-Nagumo quickly reversed his order to re-arm the bombers with general-purpose bombs and demanded that the scout plane ascertain the composition of the American force.
+Nagumo quickly reversed his order to re-arm the bombers and demanded that the scout plane ascertain the composition of the American force.
 Another 20–40 minutes elapsed before Tone's scout finally radioed the presence of a single carrier in the American force.
 This was one of the carriers from Task Force 16.
 The other carrier was not sighted.

 Nagumo was now in a quandary.
-Rear Admiral Tamon Yamaguchi, leading Carrier Division 2 (Hiryū and Sōryū), recommended that Nagumo strike immediately with the forces at hand: 16 Aichi D3A1 dive bombers on Sōryū and 18 on Hiryū, and half the ready cover patrol aircraft.
+Rear Admiral Tamon Yamaguchi, leading Carrier Division 2 (Hiryū and Sōryū), recommended that Nagumo strike immediately with the forces at hand: 16 D3A1 dive bombers on Sōryū and 18 on Hiryū, and half the ready cover patrol aircraft.
 Nagumo's opportunity to hit the American ships was now limited by the imminent return of his Midway strike force.
 The returning strike force needed to land promptly or it would have to ditch into the sea.
 Because of the constant flight deck activity associated with combat air patrol operations during the preceding hour, the Japanese never had an opportunity to position ("spot") their reserve planes on the flight deck for launch.